Benchmarking

 Who gets to access the results and subsequent analyses?

 In the interests of fairness, only members that have contributed data to the survey will be able to access the resulting compilations and analysis.
 If a member contributes partial data they will only be able to access results for those areas to which they have contributed.
-In addition, because of the manner in which HLT will report back on the data, it will not be possible to access any information in reports shared between centres, so you must actually participate to get the value from this project.
+In addition, because of the manner in which HLT reports back on the data, it will not be possible to access any information in reports shared between centres, so you must participate to get the value from this project.

 Can I be assured of the confidentiality of any data I submit?